Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Parameter Estimation using Blockwise Imputation

-Although the proposed estimator $\widehat{\beta}$ performs well in terms of point estimation, it is biased and cannot be directly adopted for developing powerful inference procedures such as confidence intervals and statistical tests.
-In this section, based on the idea of projected estimation equations, we propose a novel bias-corrected estimator, which is asymptotically normally distributed around the true coefficients.
+Although the proposed estimator $\widehat{\bm{\beta}}$ performs well in terms of point estimation, it is actually biased and cannot be directly adopted for developing powerful inference procedures such as confidence intervals and statistical tests.
+In this subsection, we propose a novel projected estimation equation approach { incorporating both the unsupervised and the supervised samples}, and construct bias-corrected estimators that are asymptotically normally distributed around the true coefficients.